How to Maintain Fire Safety During the Cold, When We Rely Heavily on Home Heating

 Tips for Preventing Home Heating Fires

-• Have a three-foot space around your home heating equipment and place nothing combustible in that space.
+• Have a three-foot space around your home heating equipment.
+Also have nothing combustible in that space.
 Combustible items include curtains, bedding and clothing.
 This goes for all heating equipment including fireplaces, wood stoves and furnaces.

 • Keep children out of the three-foot zone around your heating equipment.